mark-watson/SwiftAI-book/manuscript/sw.md

 ## Semantic Web and Linked Data Wrap Up

-In the next chapter we will use natural language processing to extract structured information from raw text and automatically generate RDF data.
+In the next chapter we will use natural language processing to extract structured information from raw text from SPARQL queries.
 We will be using my Swift SPARQL library [https://github.com/mark-watson/SparqlQuery_swift](https://github.com/mark-watson/SparqlQuery_swift) as well as two pre-trained CoreML deep learning models.